Discussion Papers

 Abstract:

-we call this the competition effect.
+The use of file-sharing technologies, so-called Peer-to-Peer (P2P) networks, to copy music files has become common since the arrival of Napster.
+P2P networks may actually improve the matching between products and buyers - we call this the matching effect.
+For a label the downside of P2P networks is that consumers receive a copy which, although it is an imperfect substitute to the original, may reduce their willingness-to-pay for the original - we call this the competition effect.
 We show that the matching effect may dominate so that a label’s profits are higher with P2P networks than without.
 Furthermore, we show that the existence of P2P networks may alter the standard business model: sampling may replace costly marketing and promotion.
 This may allow labels to increase profits in spite of lower revenues.

-sharing, P2P, sampling, information transmission, piracy, music
+Keywords: ?le-sharing, P2P, sampling, information transmission, piracy, music

-JEL Classification: L11, L82
+JEL classification: L11, L82

 December 2004